IRIS-Digital-Dosimeter/IRIS-Obsidian-Vault/IRIS/IRIS Overview.md

 Each ADC will get its own result buffer.
 Each half of a buffer will take turns being written to.
 This means that any one time, one half will be *volatile*, being operated on by the DMAC, while the other half will be ready for operations, like writing to SD.

-There is also a single, larger buffer which acts as a staging ground for interleaving the 2 ADC result buffers and adding timestamps.
+There is also a single, larger buffer which acts as a staging ground for interleaving the 2 ADC result buffers and including timestamps.
 This process occurs directly before the write to SD.
 ### ADCs

 The current plan is for each ADC to be given 2 pins each to alternate between.
 This lessens the gaps between each pin's samples.
 Using *[[ADC#DMA Sequencing]]*, each ADC will be controlled via their own sequencing descriptor which will be responsible for updating the ADC's next input.
 These descriptors will constantly point back to themselves, allowing us to repeat the input switching endlessly.
 We refer to these descriptors as *input descriptors.*